postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-viewing_monitor_results.md

 [![monitors timeline](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitoring-results-page.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitoring-results-page.png)

-You can click on any of the runs in this graph to see its results in more details.
+You can click any of the runs in this graph to see its results in greater detail.

 [![detailed view](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitoring-results-graphDetails.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitoring-results-graphDetails.png)